mkleehammer/surround/README.md

      ^

 To change the quotes to parentheses, use the "change" command bound to 'c'.
 It will ask for the character to replace, so enter a quote.
-It will then ask for the character replace the quotes with, so enter a parenthesis: `M-' c " (`
+It will then ask for the character to replace the quotes with, so enter a parenthesis: `M-' c " (`

     (Hello)